Weak separation in mixture models and implications for principal stratification: Confidence sets via inverting tests

 To conduct a grid bootstrap, we first need a grid.
 Define \textbf{$\Delta$} $= \{\Delta_0,\Delta_1,\ldots,\Delta_n\}$ with $\Delta_i > \Delta_j$ for $i > j$.
 The immediate goal is then to obtain a $p$-value for the following null hypotheses for each value $\Delta_j \in$ \textbf{$\Delta$}:

-For convenience we first center the data (we return to this in the next section).
+For convenience we first center the data (i.e., we set $\mu = 0$ as in the main text).
 Next, we need a test statistic, $t(\mathbf{y}, \Delta_j)$, that is a function of the observed (or simulated) data and the value of $\Delta$ under the null hypothesis, $\Delta = \Delta_j$.
 For a given $N$, and initially assuming $\pi$ and $\sigma^2$ are known, we then obtain exact $p$-values through simulation with the following procedure:

 \begin{itemize} \item For each $\Delta_j \in \textbf{$\Delta$}$ \begin{itemize} \item Calculate the observed test statistic, $t^{\obs}_{j} = t(\mathbf{y}^{\obs}, \Delta_j)$. \item Generate $B$ data sets of size $N$ from the model